 Outpatient Minimally Invasive Procedure

-The vertiflex procedure is performed under local anesthesia and sedation.
+The vertiflex procedure for spinal stenosis is performed under local anesthesia and sedation.
 Using a small incision, our physician inserts a tiny spacer (Vertiflex implant) between the vertebrae to gently restore space and reduce nerve pressure—without cutting bone or tissue.

 Quick Recovery